lhurt51/UE4-RTSPrototype/README.md

 	- Less resource intensive BP casting
 	- Changing and accessing axis and action mappings
 	- RTS time management
-	- RTS resources (depletion and gathering)
+	- RTS resources spawns, depletion, and respawns

 (Content in this project may only be used in Unreal Engine projects as per the Unreal Engine EULA)